SolidElectronics/motor-on-roller-blind-ws/README.md

 This project is set-up in plattformIO (VSCode) but there is no need to pull the source code and build the project yourself.
 A binary is available in the *bin* folder.
 To flash it use esptool and run the following command:
 > esptool.py --port <*replace with your com port*> write_flash 0x00000 bin/firmware.bin

+### OTA updates
+As well as providing flashing through wifi (ArduinoOTA) a binary can also be uploaded to the board via *http://board_name:82/*.

 ## Reset
 To reset the board settings you can hold in the Flash button on the board slightly **after** powering it.
 Keep holding it in for a few seconds and the board will reboot itself when done and publish its SSID.